What You Should Know Before the Next DDoS Attack?

 DDoS attacks are of two key types – volumetric/ network-level attacks and Layer7/ application-layer attacks.
 Volumetric or network-layer attacks such as UDP flooding, SYN Floods, DNS Amplification, etc. overwhelm the webserver with voluminous illegitimate requests to erode the bandwidth and compute resources and make the website unavailable.

-While layer 7/ application-layer attacks can be orchestrated more easily with lesser compute resources by targeting vulnerabilities and/or business logic flaws at the application level and are less than 1GB in magnitude.
+While layer 7/ application-layer attacks can be orchestrated more easily with lesser computing resources by targeting vulnerabilities and/or business logic flaws at the application level and are less than 1GB in magnitude.
 These are much more difficult to identify and slip through the eyes of the security team until it is too late, especially, if proactive and holistic security measures are not in place.
 Examples – HTTP Flooding, Slowloris, etc.

 DDoS attacks are often leveraged by competitors, hacktivists, crime syndicates, etc. as a smokescreen to divert the security team’s attention away from vulnerabilities and thereby, leverage the vulnerabilities for orchestrating other more damaging attacks and fulfill their agenda – extortion, data breach, bringing disrepute to the organization, dirty tactics to divert traffic to competitor website and so on.

-The costs of DDoS attacks include not just the revenue lost from downtimes and crashes but also the cost of remediation and escalation, legal costs, loss of brand image/ reputation and loss of customer trust.
+The costs of DDoS attacks include not just the revenue lost from downtimes and crashes but also the cost of remediation and escalation, legal costs, loss of brand image/ reputation, and loss of customer trust.
 According to studies, a small business can face a financial burden of USD 120,000 while big enterprises can face a burden of over USD 2 million.
 Such high costs could lead smaller businesses to even shut down.

-Choose a DDoS Protection solution that is comprehensive, multi-layered, intelligent and managed such as AppTrana.
-It should provide always-on, instant defense against all types of DDoS attacks, customization based on the risk profile and unique needs of your business and real-time visibility into the security posture.
+Choose a DDoS Protection solution that is comprehensive, multi-layered, intelligent, and managed such as AppTrana.
+It should provide always-on, instant defense against all types of DDoS attacks, customization based on the risk profile and unique needs of your business, and real-time visibility into the security posture.
 Ensure that you are not caught off-guard and that you are well-equipped to face a DDoS attack.